Dnapolitano5285/Get-and-Clean-Data/README.md

 can use "./cleanedData.txt" if you have placed the files in your current working directory or a subfolder of it

+the script uses the dplyr package, but initializes it when it runs.
+If you do not have this package installed it may cause an error.
+It can be installed with:

+install.package("dplyr")

-Explanation of choices regarding cleaning of data and how the script works can be found in the attached code book.
+An explanation of choices regarding cleaning of data and how the script works can be found in the attached code book.